carla-simulator/carla/Docs/content_authoring_large_maps.md

 # Import a Large Map into CARLA

 Large Maps generated in RoadRunner can be imported into the source build of CARLA and packaged for distribution and usage in a CARLA standalone package.
-The process is very simlar to that of standard maps with the addition of specific nomenclature for tiles and batch importing.
+The process is very similar to that of standard maps with the addition of specific nomenclature for tiles and batch importing.

 ## Files and folders